williamlamjy/mTracker/docs/team/kvignesh122.md

 managing it alongside view, delete, done, and edit command classes.
 - Abstracted out AddInstrumentParserTest class for all other instruments' addition parser test classes to depend on.
-- Improved overall code quality by abstracting out repetitive codeblocks as methods, and removed redundant setters and getters.

 ### Code contributed